 Palmar crease xanthoma is another case in which excess cholesterol deposits accumulate somewhere besides our arteries.
 This time, they accumulate in the creases of the hand.
 Since excess cholesterol is a common risk for heart problems, if the creases in your palms are yellow, there’s a chance high cholesterol is also impacting your heart.

 A diagonal crease in the earlobe is called “Frank’s Sign”, named after Dr. Sanders T. Frank who first described the link between the earlobe crease and heart disease in 1973.
 Why the two are connected is not completely understood, but degeneration of the elastic tissue around the blood vessels that supply the earlobe is the cause of the crease.
 One theory is that this is a sign of general blood vessel degeneration and that includes the arteries of the heart.
 Several studies have shown that the earlobe crease does indeed correlate with earlier and more aggressive coronary disease, but others have pointed to the fact that ear lobe creases are more common in older individuals – who are statistically more likely to also display heart disease.

 These are five out of nine common physical cues that can indicate a deeper health problem.
-Stay tuned for next week’s blog, part two, where we’ll reveal the last four clues.
+Read part two, where we’ll reveal the last four clues.

 At Step One, our goal is for you to never be affected by heart disease.
 That's why we're on a mission to make improving diet easy and super impactful.
 Because nutrition is what drives it all.

 Learn more about physical signs of heart disease in part two of this blog series.